usharesoft/appcenter-docs/uforge-appcenter/end-user/en/source/pages/apis/using-java-sdk.rst

 	        <layout>default</layout>
 	</repository>

-To use the API, you need to have:
+To use the API, you must have:

 	* The base URL of the UForge AppCenter platform you will be communicating with, for example: ``https://factory.usharesoft.com:443``
 	* An account on the UForge AppCenter platform you will be communicating with
-* An API key pair (secret and public) for the account (or use Basic Authentication).
+	* An API key pair (secret and public) for the account (or use Basic Authentication)

 Communicating with UForge
 -------------------------